allu77/dynIP/README.md

 # dynIP
 A Script to update a CloudFlare DNS entry based on the host public IP address.

 dynIP checks your public IP address using [WhatIs MyIPAddress](https://whatismyipaddress.com/) public API.
-In case public API changes from the previous execution, it will update an A record on Cloud Flare DNS.
+In case public IP changes from the previous execution, it will update an A record on Cloud Flare DNS.

 ## Pre-requisites
 You will need to following in order to use dynIP